-Proper attention must be given to personal cleanliness and age appropriate dress at school and school functions at the discretion of the building principal or designee.
-Students and their parents have the primary responsibility for acceptable student dress and appearance.
-Teachers and all other district personnel should exemplify and reinforce acceptable student dress and help students develop an understanding of appropriate appearance in the school setting.
+Students and their parents/caregivers have the primary responsibility for acceptable student dress and appearance in accordance with this Code of Conduct.
+Teachers and all other district personnel should exemplify and reinforce acceptable dress and help students develop an understanding of appropriate appearance in the school setting.
+Enforcement of these requirements is the responsibility of the principal or designee.

-- A. All dress, grooming and appearance shall: - 1.
-Be safe, appropriate and not disrupt or interfere with the teaching and learn-ing process. - 2.
+- A. All dress, grooming and appearance shall: - Be safe, appropriate and not disrupt or interfere with the teaching and learning process. - 2.
 Heavy chains, clothing or any other items with metal studs that may be deemed hazardous in any way are not permitted in schools. - 3.
-Recognize that extremely brief garments including but not limited to tube tops, net tops, halter tops, spaghetti straps, plunging necklines (front and/ or back), see-through garments or any garment that exposes the abdomen and/or any other body parts are not appropriate. - 4.
-Ensure that underwear is completely covered with outer clothing. - 5.
+Attire will ensure that undergarments and body parts generally considered "private" (buttocks, genitalia, nipples) are adequately covered and not visible to others. - 4.
 Include footwear at all times.
-Footwear that is deemed at the building level to be a safety hazard will not be permitted. - 6.
-Be appropriate excluding items that are vulgar, obscene, and libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation, disability or other protected characteristic. - Exclude the promotion and/or endorsement of the use of alcohol, tobacco, marijuana or illegal drugs and/or encourage other illegal or violent activities such as gangs, and/or be sexually explicit or connote sexual activity.
+Footwear that is deemed at the building level to be a safety hazard will not be permitted. - 5.
+Be appropriate excluding items that are vulgar, obscene, and libelous or denigrate others on account of race, color, religion, creed, national origin, gender, sexual orientation, disability or other protected characteristic. - 6.
+Exclude the promotion and/or endorsement of the use of alcohol, tobacco, marijuana or illegal drugs and/or encourage other illegal or violent activities such as gangs, and/or be sexually explicit or connote sexual activity.

-Each building principal or designee shall be responsible for informing all students and their parents of the student dress code at the beginning of the school year and any revisions to the dress code made during the school year.
+Each principal or designee shall be responsible for informing all students and their parents/ caregivers of the student dress code at the beginning of the school year and any revisions to the dress code made during the school year.

 B. Students who violate the student dress code shall be required to modify their appearance by covering or removing the offending item and, if necessary or practical, replacing it with an acceptable item.
-Any student who refuses to do so shall be subject to discipline, up to and including in-school suspension for the day.
-Any student who repeatedly fails to comply with the dress code shall be subject to further discipline, up to and including out of school suspension.
+Failure to comply with directives of the principal or designee to be in compliance with the dress code may be considered insubordination and will result in the student being subject to disciplinary consequences as detailed in Section 7 of this Code.